Collective Arbitrage and the Value of Cooperation: Collective Arbitrage

 \subsection{Collective Fundamental Theorem of Asset Pricing (FTAP)}

-In the classical case, the $\mathbf{NA}_i$ condition implies that the set $( K_i - L^{0 }_+(\Omega, \mathcal{F}^i_T,P) )$ is closed in $ L^{0 }(\Omega, \mathcal{F}^i_T,P)$.
+In the classical case, the $\mathbf{NA}_i$ condition implies that the set $( K_i - L^{0 }_+(\Omega, \mathcal{F}^i_T,P) )$ is closed in $ L^{0 }(\Omega, \mathcal{F}^i_T,P)$, see \cite{DS2006}, Theorem 6.9.2.
 This property is paramount to prove the FTAP and the dual representation of the super-replication price.
-Analogously, in our collective setting we would like show the closedness of the set $K^\mathcal Y$, appearing in the definition of $\mathbf{NCA(\mathcal{Y})}$ in \eqref{b}.
-However, an example of non-closedness in given in \cite{AcciaioSchachermayerLarssen17}, so clearly we expect this to be a delicate point.
-But in the present theory we have two additional facts that will lead to such closure: (i) some specific assumptions on the set $\mathcal{Y}$ and (ii) the assumption of $\mathbf{NCA(\mathcal{Y})}$.
+Analogously, in our collective setting we would like to show the closedness of the set $K^\mathcal Y$, appearing in the definition of $\mathbf{NCA(\mathcal{Y})}$ in \eqref{b}.
+Some closure properties of the set of semistatic trading strategies have been recently investigated in \cite{NutzWieselZhao22}.
+However, an example of non-closedness is given in \cite{AcciaioSchachermayerLarssen17}, so clearly we expect this to be a delicate point.
+But in the present theory, developed in Section \ref{sec:Kyclosed}, we have two additional facts that will lead to such closure: some specific assumptions on the set $\mathcal{Y}$ and the assumption of $\mathbf{NCA(\mathcal{Y})}$.

 We now consider the polarity with respect to the dual system $(L^{1 }(\Omega, \mathbf{F}_T,P),L^{\infty }(\Omega, \mathbf{F}_T,P))$.
 Define for $C^\mathcal{Y}$ introduced in \eqref{KyandCY}

 \begin{remark} Note that $(C^\mathcal{Y})^{0}\subseteq L^{\infty }_+(\Omega, \mathbf{F}_T , P)$ since by taking $Y=0\in \mathcal{Y}$, $k=0 \in {\sf{X}_{i=1}^N} K_i$ in the definition of $K^{\mathcal Y}$, we have $-L^{1 }_+(\Omega, \mathbf{F}_T , P)\subseteq C^\mathcal{Y}$. \end{remark}